firebase/extensions/firestore-translate-text/PREINSTALL.md

 Before installing this extension, make sure that you've [set up a Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart) in your Firebase project.

+#### Optional Genkit Integration

+This extension optionally supports Genkit as an alternative to the Google Cloud Translation API for performing translations.
+With Genkit, you can leverage large language models such as Google AI Gemini or Vertex AI Gemini to generate translations.

+##### How it works:
+Genkit Integration allows you to use the powerful Gemini 1.5 Pro model for translations.
+When enabled, the extension uses the specified Genkit provider to perform the translations instead of the default Cloud Translation API.

+You can choose between:

+- Google AI: Uses the googleai plugin with an API key.
+- Vertex AI: Uses the vertexai plugin and connects to your Google Cloud Vertex AI endpoint.

+In theory, a large language model like Gemini 1.5 Pro may have more contextual understanding.
+For example in the sentence `I left my keys in the bank` the model may understand whether `bank` refers to a financial institution or a riverbank, and may provide a more accurate translation.

+##### Notes:
+- Using Genkit may incur additional charges based on your model provider (Google AI or Vertex AI).
+- If you do not wish to use Genkit, the extension defaults to the Cloud Translation API.

 #### Billing
 To install an extension, your project must be on the [Blaze (pay as you go) plan](https://firebase.google.com/pricing)